|Tube Length:||240mm (approx)|

 beautifully well made that they are almost works of art.

 The light from this lamp is a very neutral white, which utterly baffles the colour balance on my camera.
-It's not quite the cold blue of 6400K lamps which simulate daylight, but it's far colder (i.e. higher colour temperature) than 2600 or 3000K which are far more common - I think it's probably about 5000K, which also ties in with the only information I've been able to find on the model number as it's available today.
+It's not quite the cold blue of 6400K lamps which simulate daylight, but it's far colder (i.e. higher colour temperature) than 2700 or 3000K which are far more common - I think it's probably about 5000K, which also ties in with the only information I've been able to find on the model number as it's available today.
 For a 15W lamp, it's really quite bright I think too - though the reflector style does make it a bit hard to judge.
+The overall quality of the light provided though is exceptionally good.

 My only gripe with this lamp is that there's a bit of "hazy" residue on the inside of the glass outer globe.
 Whether this is a residue that's been there since manufacture, I don't know, it may also have occurred while the lamp was in storage.
 If anyone else has one of these and can vouch for the clarity or otherwise of the globe I'd be most interested to hear.